software-mansion/react-native-reanimated/plugin/README.md

 # Reanimated Babel plugin

 To compile it, either use `yarn` or explicitly use `yarn plugin` in the root directory or `yarn` in `plugin/`.
-If you want to make any changes to Reanimated Babel plugin, do not edit anything in `build/`, it's a directory for automatically bundled files.
+If you want to make any changes to Reanimated Babel plugin, do not edit anything in `build/` or `lib/`, those are directories for automatically bundled files.
 Commit your changes to `.ts` files in `src/` instead and make sure to compile them afterwards.

+Use of `yarn watch` in `plugin/` is highly recommended, as it will automatically compile and bundle your changes for testing and committing.

+If you want to compile `lib/` files only, use `yarn tsc` (or if you want to keep them).
+If you want to build the plugin but without using explicit `yarn`, do `yarn generate` instead.

 ## Why do we need this plugin?